Satisfactory Academic Progress

 Is there a limit on how many times I can complete an SAP appeal?

 No, there is no limit to the number of appeals you can submit.
-However, multiple appeals may be more difficult to approve and third party documentation should be included to help strengthen your appeal.
+However, multiple appeals may be more difficult to approve and third party documentation should be included.